 More Move-In, Less Stress-Out

 One of the most exciting, nerve-wracking, filled-with-emotion days is the day I moved my daughter into UNF.
 I had been preparing for this day with her since she found out she was accepted to UNF in January – six months earlier.
+The heat does not help, but a hand truck and Ikea bags do.
+I will not get into the emotional goodbyes at the end of the day, but I will say that large sunglasses to cover my watery, red eyes (and having to wait another 8 years for my youngest to move out) was my savior.
 Everyone’s experiences are a little different but here are a few tips to make your move-in day a drop easier.

-Move-in day for summer session is Sunday, June 23, 2019, and August 16, 2019, for fall session – and it will be here before you know it.
+Move-in day for the Fall session is August 16, 2019, and it will be here before you know it.

 Be Prepared and organized – Make sure that you print college-ready lists from different websites, from the UNF page and our carefully curated list from parents who have done this before.
 This list will give you all the information that you will need for the dorm.
 Obviously, your child will be attending the orientation prior to move in and will get an abundance of information.
 UNF is very organized and will send your child their dorm and room assignments a few weeks before along with a separate email that will give the move in time.